kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 "a.b.d": "second"
 ```

-The Installer yields correct output:
+The Installer yields the correct output:

 ```
 a: